On Riemannian four-manifolds and their twistor spaces: a moving frame approach: Acknowledgements

-\begin{ackn} The first and the third author are members of the Gruppo Nazionale per l'Analisi Matematica, la Probabilit\`{a} e le loro Applicazioni (GNAMPA) of the Istituto Nazionale di Alta Matematica (INdAM) and they are partially supported by GNAMPA project ``Equazioni ellittiche e paraboliche in Analisi Geometrica''. \end{ackn}
+The authors would like to express their gratitude to the anonymous referees for the useful suggestions and improvements.
+The authors are members of the Gruppo Nazionale per le Strutture Algebriche, Geometriche e loro Applicazioni (GNSAGA) of INdAM (Istituto Nazionale di Alta Matematica).